immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/README.md

 * Create a simple dataflow in PowerBI Model.
 (You can also do it on VSCODE using SSIS integration).

 * Here, I''m following a Star Schema to Model,
-* You can Learn more about Data Modelling if you follow this free course, https://www.sqlbi.com/p/introduction-to-data-modeling-for-power-bi-video-course/
+* You can learn more about Data Modelling if you follow this course, https://www.sqlbi.com/p/introduction-to-data-modeling-for-power-bi-video-course/
-* Also, to learn to create calculated columns, measures, and custom tables, follow this course: https://www.sqlbi.com/p/introducing-dax-video-course/
+* Also, to learn to create calculated columns, measures, and custom tables for Microsoft Power BI you can follow this course: https://www.sqlbi.com/p/introducing-dax-video-course/

 ![alt text](https://github.com/immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/blob/main/Data%20Model%20-%20Relationship.png)